 Annual wildflowers will feed foraging wildlife this year.
 Seed produced will ensure more wildflowers in the years to come.

 Perennial wildflowers will begin establishment this year, blooming the following year for continuous wildlife support thereafter.

-~ For restorative purposes, we want to stress cultivation of natives to your specific area.
+For restoration, we want to stress the cultivation of natives to your specific area.

 Grasses are Imperative Why grass you ask?
 Many foraging insects and birds rely on grass vegetation and seed the plant produce, not to mention grasses aid in erosion control.
 Invasive species are far more aggressive than our natives.
 By the recommendation from the NRCS and USDA for restoration projects, specific varieties of grasses have been incorporated into seed balls for this purpose.
 Again, please only introduce grasses native to your area.
 We believe in getting natives re-established quickly.